kapouer/express-dom-pdf/README.md

 Uses webkitgtk addon to render html pages to pdf, and optionally uses ghostscript's 'gs' executable to compress or convert the pdf.

+New in version 0.4: pdf/x and ICC profiles support

 Install
 -------